 For the latest travel notifications regarding Zika Virus visit the CDC: Zika Travel Information website.

-Individuals looking to conceive should seek medical advice before trying to get pregnant if they or their partner has recently been traveling to known Zika transmission regions.
+Individuals looking to conceive should seek medical advice before trying to get pregnant if they or their partner has recently been traveling to known Zika virus outbreak areas.
 Tests for Zika virus in semen are now available.